stoplightio/studio/docs/Documentation/02-directory-structure.md

 > Alternative Solution: Right-click on the file tree and select **New Directory**

 3. Input **docs** for the new folder/directory name
-4. Drag drop existing markdown files into the newly created **docs** folder
+4. Drag drop existing Markdown files into the newly created **docs** folder
-5. Those markdown files will now be accessible in Studio’s Docs file tree
+5. Those Markdown files will now be accessible in Studio’s Docs file tree

 ### Image Files Uploaded to Studio